Table of Contents

 The closing water flow rate is easy to check.
 The operator can disconnect the closing water hose from the centrifuge and measure the flow rate into a 5-gallon pail.

 Closing water pressure is also a critical factor in bowl closing.
-Most self-cleaning centrifuges require a lower closing water pressure as compared to the opening water.
+Most self-cleaning centrifuges require a lower closing water pressure than the opening water.

 As shown in the above drawing, the valve plugs prevent the closing water from escaping from the closing water chamber.
 Worn-out valve plugs fail to create the seal required to hold the closing water in the closing water chamber.
 Therefore it is essential to check the condition of the valve plugs if the bowl is not closing.

-In a bind, a simple tip is to flip the valve plugs if one surface is uneven or worn out.
+A simple tip is to flip the valve plugs in a bind if one surface is uneven or worn out.
 In other words, the opposing end of the valve plugs may have a smoother surface, which can temporarily fix the leak.
 However, it is also essential to check the height of the plugs.
 Short plugs can cause the same issue.

 The distributing ring distributes the incoming closing water into the closing water chamber.
 In older, used centrifuges, one may find the circular slot crimped or crushed in the distributing ring.
 Attempted removal of the bowl body without first removing the three bolts holding the distributing ring causes the slot crimping.